imagineeeinc/nimkernal-ex/readme.md

 Install `nake` by running `nimble update && nimble install nake`.

-You can then compile the nakefile and therefore compile nimkernel:
+You can then compile the nakefile (`nim c nakefile`) and therefore compile nimkernel:

 ```bash
 # to build